While we aren’t exactly the back lot at Universal Studios, Livingston County has seen its share of Hollywood action through the years.

 “Aspen Extreme” was filmed in part at Mt.
 Brighton in the spring of 1992, and the entire first part of the film takes place there.
 Paul Gross and Peter Berg (who later became a big-time director) play a couple of Detroit kids who decide to ditch the Motor City (and Brighton) to pursue their ski dreams in Aspen.
 Berg wears a “Mt.
 Brighton Maintenance” cap throughout the film.

 You can see the opening sequence of the film below – the part that was shot at Mt.
-Brighton – and it’s intentionally hilarious for two reasons:
+Brighton – and it’s unintentionally hilarious for two reasons:

 1. Berg’s character says that his boss wants to “start making snow” tonight, despite the fact that it’s obviously not close to being ski season outside.
 The scene was shot in late April or early May, and there are green leaves on the trees everywhere around them.